-In other words, primary evidence means original or first-hand evidence; the best evidence that the nature of the case admits of; the evidence which is required in the first instance, and which must fail before secondary evidence can be admitted.
-Thus, an original document is primary evidence; a copy of it would be sec-ondary.
-That evidence which the nature of the ondary.
+Evidence is either primary or secondary.
+Primary evidence is that kind of evidence which, under every possible circumstance, affords the greatest certainty of the fact in question.
+Thus, a written instrument is itself the best possible evidence of its existence and contents.
+Secondary evidence is that which is inferior to primary.
+Thus, a copy of an instrument, or oral evidence of its contents, is secondary evidence of the instrument and contents.
+Code Civ.
+Proc.
+Cal. §§ 1829, In other words, primary evidence 1830. means original or first-hand evidence: the best evidence that the nature of the case admits of; the evidence which is required in the first instance, and which must fail before secondary evidence can be admitted.
 That evidence which the nature of the case or question suggests as the proper means of ascertaining the truth.
 See Cross v.
 Baskett, 17 Or.
-84, 21 Pac.
-47; Civ.
+84, 21 P. 47; Scott v.
+State, 3 Tex.
+App.
+103, 104; Civ.
 Code Ga.
-1895. \$ 5164.
+1895, § 5164 (Civ.
+Code 1910, § 5750).
 Secondary evidence is that species of evidence which becomes admissible, as being the next best, when the primary or best evidence of the fact in question is lost or inaccessible; as when a witness details orally the contents of an instrument which is lost or destroyed.
 Williams v.
 Davis, 56 Tex.
 253; Baucum v.
 George, 65 Ala.
 259; Roberts v.
 Dixon, 50 Kan.
-436, 31 Pac.
-1083.
+436, 31 P. 1083; Armstrong's Lessee v.
+Morgan, 3 Yeates (Pa.)
+530. "Best evidence" or "primary evidence" is the particular means of proof which is the most natural and satisfactory of which the case admits, and includes the best evidence which is available to a party and procurable under the existing situation, and all evidence falling short of such standard, and which in its nature suggests there is better evidence of the same fact, is "secondary evidence."
+Best v.
+Equitable Life Assur.
+Soc.
+(Mo.
+App.)
+299 S. W. 118, 120.